Review Item: ZPacks Hexamid

 There are three supplements I would recommend.
 First, as Joe recommends, you need to leave approximately 8 inches of slack between the front two guylines.
 Rather that having to approximate this each time, tied a knot at that exact point.
 This way I pull the shelter tight, and then drive the stake in at the knot location.
 Second, I often camp places that are extremely rocky which makes placing stakes challenging.
 Fixed guylines aren’t ideal.
 You can retying the staking loop on each trip that needs a varied lengthy, pre-tie a few loops at different lengths, or purchase a set of mini line locks.
 Finally, I would recommend doing a small shock cord loop for the two pullout for the middle of the shelters walls to insure you don’t over tension them.

 For whatever reason, many of my trips stayed above dew point, so most night I didn’t have condensation.
 I did see a number of nights below dew point, but even then, the condensations seemed lighter that I am used to.
 It seems like Hexamid is a bit less prone to condensation that other shelters I have used.
-This is because Cuben is less prone to condensation that Sil Nylon or Spinaker.
+Is because Cuben is less prone to condensation that Sil Nylon or Spinaker?

 A storm was rolling in just as the Hexamid arrived at my home.
 I set it up with the door facing the direction the wind would be blowing on the theory that this would provide me information about performance in the worst case which can happen if the wind shifts once the shelter is set up.
 I found the rain protection surprisingly good the first two nights.
 The first night got some rain, the second night got several hours of hard rain with winds averaging 10mph.
 While the rain did come through the netting, I found the space from the ridgeline back stay dry.
 The first night I placed the leading edge of a polycro ground cloth a few inches closer to the door than the top ridge.
 There was no noticeable moisture accumulation on the ground cloth.
 The second night the ground cloth was still dry, but the the foot of my quilt did get slightly damp when the wind picked up a bit.
 The surface dried completely in an hour or so in 50F, 80% humidity so it didn’t get that wet.
 I expect that if I had deployed the optional door, that the foot of my quilt would have been dry.
 The third day we have some wind gusts than were around 15 mph which drove rain through the netting on to the top of the ground cloth near my head which accumulated a small puddle.
 Neither me nor my quilt got wet because we were on top of my pad.
 I believe if the ground cloth’s leading edge was was under the ridge line rather than pushing under the beak that I wouldn’t have had any accumulation on top of the ground cloth.